fazee6/image-converter/README.md

    cd freeconvert4u
    ```

-2. Install dependencies:
+2. Install project dependencies:
    ```
    npm install
    ```

-3. Install ImageMagick:
-   - For Windows: Download and install from [ImageMagick Official Website](https://imagemagick.org/script/download.php)
-   - For macOS: `brew install imagemagick`
-   - For Linux: `sudo apt-get install imagemagick`

-4. Set up SSL certificates:
+3. Set up SSL certificates:
    - Generate SSL certificates using Let's Encrypt or a similar service.
    - Place the certificate files in the appropriate directory (default: `/etc/letsencrypt/live/freeconvert4u.com/`).

-5. Configure the server:
+4. Configure the server:
    - Update the paths to your SSL certificates in `server.js` if necessary.
    - Adjust other settings in `server.js` as needed (e.g., ports, file size limits).

-6. Start the server:
+5. Start the server:
    ```
    node server.js
    ```

-7. Access the application at `https://localhost:443` (or the port you configured).
+6. Access the application at `https://localhost:443` (or the port you configured).

 ## 🖥️ Usage